A Word from Ashley:

 “Ever since I can remember, I have wanted to help people.
 My time in school was simply finding out how I wanted to do that.
-When I stumbled onto the field of counseling, whether individual therapy, couples counseling, family therapy, or life coaching, I knew I had found my professional home.
-Ever since I was young, I was told ‘Find something you love to do that doesn’t feel like work and make a living doing it so that you never have to ‘go to to work’ or retire and you can give back to your community doing that thing that you love.’
-That parental message has always stuck with me.
+When I stumbled onto the field of counseling, whether individual therapy, couples counseling, or life coaching, I knew I had found my professional home.
+When I was young, I was told ‘Find something you love to do that doesn’t feel like work and make a living doing it so that you never have to ‘go to to work’ or retire and you can give back to your community doing that thing that you love.’
+That message has always stuck with me.
 I feel so fortunate to be able to love what I do every single day and not only help others to be their best selves, but to learn more about my Self in the progress of helping others on their journey!

 Anyone who knows me will tell you that I am a passionate person.
 I do what I do because I want to make sure that the outcome is successful.
 If you decide to work with me, you will find that I am sincere in my care about you.
 The work I do is a way of life.
 This is illustrated by the fact that I rarely have unanswered messages in my inbox, which is a standard I have also set for my office.
 And, I always strive do the same work I encourage my clients to do, whether that is practicing mindfulness, eating well, exercising, or holding boundaries as a practice of self-care.

 I have been told many times that, even for those who have worked with multiple counselors, I have shown them more about themselves than they ever thought possible.
 This is what therapy is all about.
 It’s not “just talking.”
 It is being so present in the connection between you and another person that you cannot help but clearly see that person’s journey – past, present, and future.
 I share this because I believe that this is the kind of growth that can take place when you find a right ‘fit’ with a therapist that speaks to your whole Self – body, mind, and spirit.”